beta202/beta202/README.md

 > Welcome to my Github Profile :-)

-  # I am currently a junior student passionate about all things technology and love making apps.
+  # I am currently a junior student passionate about all things technology and enjoy making apps.

   # When I'm not programming, I enjoy photography and running!